cybergods3/cyber-security-self-study-journey/README.md

 Every repository here represents effort, curiosity, and progress.
 I’m building my foundation carefully and honestly, and I’m excited about where this journey will lead.

 ## Let’s connect
-If you’re interested in collaboration, mentorship, or opportunities related to cybersecurity, feel free to reach out.
+If you’re interested in collaboration, or opportunities related to cybersecurity, feel free to reach out.
 I’m always open to learning and growing with others.

 Thanks for visiting.